Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/interface-tweaks.md

 By default, Atlas hides the extract option in the context menu and replaces it with [NanaZip](https://github.com/M2Team/NanaZip).

-To revert this, run `Add Extract.reg`, go up a directory and run `Restart Explorer.cmd`.
+To add back the extract option in the context menu, run `Add Extract.reg`, go up a directory and run `Restart Explorer.cmd`.

 ### Run With Priority in the Context Menu